Body image is an issue that affects a lot of people.

 Who knew there were doctors who had specific training in helping you lose weight? […] Why don’t consumers know that improving metabolic health sets you up for long-term, sustained weight loss?”

 Lifesum is a digital self-care app that helps customers reach health and weight goals through better eating.
-While BMI does feature on Lifesum’s app, they acknowledge that ‘BMI alone is misleading’, and it isn’t necessarily healthy:
+While Body Mass index does feature on Lifesum’s app, they acknowledge that ‘BMI alone is misleading’, and it isn’t necessarily healthy:

 “Depending on your muscle mass, age, or genes, the BMI scale may not be the best tool for you.”

 Instead, they encourage you to keep track of your weight, waist, chest, arms, and body fat, “so that you can see your individual progress towards a healthy weight.”